 SPARQL Job Vacancy Trend in London

-Job postings citing SPARQL as a proportion of all IT jobs advertised in London.
+Historical trend showing the proportion of contract IT job postings citing SPARQL relative to all contract IT jobs advertised in London.

 SPARQL Daily Rate Trend in London